 Spotting the Signs of Burnout Early

-The World Health Organization defined burnout as a work-based condition.
-The quicker you notice the signs, the easier it will be to make a U-turn and prevent a complete disaster.
+The World Health Organization characterized burnout as a work-based phenomenon.
+The sooner you recognize the signs, the easier it will be to make a U-turn and prevent total disaster.

 What Balance Really Looks Like

-Balance means that you are happy with how you spend your time and that you have time to work and rest.
-That could mean setting hours, having a real lunch break, or not having to work on the weekends.
+Balance is where you are happy with what you put your time into and have.
+That could be setting hours, taking an actual lunch break or not working on weekends.

-The Harvard Business Review says that finding that balance is good for both mental health and job happiness.
-When you take care of yourself, you’re more focused, get more done, and feel better at work.
+According to the Harvard Business Review, it’s great for mental health and also improves job happiness.
+When you do take care of yourself, you’re more focused, get more work done, and feel better at work—all consistent with how to improve work-life balance.

 Don’t Skip Sleep